West Anchorage High School: School Through the Arts

 West is also home to the School Through the Arts program, which integrates the study of arts into high school courses.
 Freshmen take STTA history and English classes, as well as an STTA art studio course.
 Sophomores take the STTA history and English courses, and other non-STTA arts classes.
 Juniors and seniors continue taking arts classes but take their history and English classes in the normal school program.

 Extracurricular activities

+Sports

+West is home to a number of sports competing in the Cook Inlet Conference.
+They include football, soccer, cross-country running, nordic skiing, volleyball, tennis, hockey, and track & field.

 Publications

-The school newspaper, the Eagle's Cry, is an online publication with content made by students in journalism classes.
+The school newspaper, the Eagle's Cry, is an online publication with content written by student members of the eponymous club.
 The school's creative writing magazine is the Eagle's Quill.

 Yearbook

 The school's yearbook is The Anchor.

 Drama, Debate, and Forensics

 West's competitive Drama, Debate, and Forensics team competes in the Alaska School Activities Association's state championship 4A division.

 Theatre

 West's theatre program was accepted as a representative of the American High School Theatre Festival at the Edinburgh Festival Fringe in August 2007, where they performed Moby Dick!
 The Musical.
 West was the first high school from the state of Alaska nominated to attend the festival.
 The theatre program was invited to perform in the festival a total of four times (the most of any Alaskan school), most recently in 2010, performing "Seussical: The Musical."